omtrivedioo3/DSA-note/DijkstraAlgo.md

 # 🎯 Summary

 Dijkstra is the optimal shortest‑path algorithm for **non‑negative weighted graphs** and is widely used in real‑world routing systems.
 Bellman–Ford is more powerful but far slower, and should only be used when negative weights are present.

----

-Reply **B** when you're ready for the Bellman–Ford repository file!